 Highlights of the wedding included: my mum teaching our Kiwi group how to do the 'bus stop' (an old-school line dance from the 70's) then proceed to perform said dance to "Slice Of Heaven" to a crowd of bewildered Nepali.

 "Where do I go from here?
 I think I may have peaked.
 Does it get any better than doing The Bus Stop to Slice of Heaven in Kathmandu at a traditional Nepal wedding?
 I think not!" - My mum.

 We also had to also play a sort of crazy rugby game with Jacks wedding shoes.
 Tradition calls for the grooms' shoes to be stolen by the brides family and stolen back by the grooms family.
 A hilarious game of this shoe rugby erupted in the middle of the wedding.
 Needless to say, the kiwi boys nailed this part of the celebrations!

 The next series of images are from an ancient city called Bhaktapur.
 The delicate brickwork of this historic city suffered mercilessly to the earthquakes in April 2015.
 Effects of this damage are still very apparent, but a lot of rebuilding and repair has gone on in the past 3 years.
 This was my favourite place to photograph the people.
 They are so kind and open.
 I was really fascinated with their day to day lives and loved capturing it all.

-DISCLAIMER: There are graphic images below of a goat being BBQ’d with a blowtorch in a town square.
-This may be disturbing for some.
+DISCLAIMER: There are graphic images below of a goat being BBQ'd with a blowtorch in a town square.
+Sorry in advance if you find this offensive.